debezium/container-images/connect-base/0.9/README.md

 ### `REST_HOST_NAME`

 This environment variable is an advanced setting.
-Set this to the hostname that the the REST API will bind to.
+Set this to the hostname that the REST API will bind to.
 Defaults to the hostname of the container.
+Specify a value of `0.0.0.0` to bind the REST API to all available interfaces.

 ### `ADVERTISED_HOST_NAME`